tjesi/tjesi.github.io/_pages/research.md

 Joint work with Patrick Hough and Caroline Sandsbråten.

 [BRAKE: Biometric Resilient Authenticated Key Exchange](https://eprint.iacr.org/2022/1408)
-Joint work with Pia Bauspieß, Alexandre Tullot, Anamaria Costache, Christian Rathgeb, Jascha Kolberg and Christoph Busch.
+Joint work with Pia Bauspieß, Alexandre Tullot, Anamaria Costache,
+Christian Rathgeb, Jascha Kolberg and Christoph Busch.

 ## Projects

-I am the co-PI of the project "[OffPAD -- Optimizing balance between high security and usability](https://prosjektbanken.forskningsradet.no/en/project/FORISS/321619)" that got funded 16M NOK by the Research Council Norwegian for research on lightweight and post-quantum secure cryptography.
+I am Co-Principal Investigator of the project "[OffPAD -- Optimizing balance between high security and usability](https://prosjektbanken.forskningsradet.no/en/project/FORISS/321619)" that got funded 16M NOK by the Research Council Norwegian for research on lightweight and post-quantum secure cryptography.
 We are hiring two postdoctoral researchers to work on these topics.

 ## Theses, Reports and Implementations